Photo Essay: Cold-Weather Operations Course class 21-02 training operations at Fort McCoy

-Students in Cold-Weather Operations Course class 21-02 complete field training wearing snowshoes, carrying rucksacks, and pulling ahkio sleds of equipment Jan.
+Students in Cold-Weather Operations Course class 21-02 participate in training scenarios Jan.
 15, 2021, at a training area on South Post at Fort McCoy, Wis.

-Students complete miles of ruck marching in the snow and cold during the course.

 The training is coordinated through the Directorate of Plans, Training, Mobilization and Security at Fort McCoy.